 For the next several decades Nantucket would continue to be populated solely by some 3000 natives of the Wampanoag tribe whose subsistence depended on what they could grow, hunt down, or take from the ponds and shorelines.
 There would be no incursion of Englishmen until 1641, when the island was deeded by the authorities then in control of all lands between Cape Cod and the Hudson River to Thomas Mayhew and his son, also Thomas, merchants of Watertown and Martha’s Vineyard.
-From their base on Martha’s Vineyard, the Mayhews not only grazed sheep on Nantucket but had zealously Christianized much of the native population, who would come to be known as praying Indians.
+From their base on Martha’s Vineyard, the Mayhews not only grazed sheep on Nantucket but had zealously Christianized much of the native population, who would come to be known as Praying Indians.
 Now the Mayhews owned the island and would hold onto it until 1659 when they sold it to nine solid citizens from the Merrimack Valley who were seeking to improve their circumstances; among them were Tristram Coffin, Thomas Macy, Christopher Hussey, and Richard Swain, whose names would resonate throughout Nantucket’s history.

-The Nantucket Historical Association. a contemporary true copy of the purchase agreement suggests that it may have been Thomas Macy’s occupation as a merchant and clothier that prompted Mayhew senior to include in the purchase price of thirty pounds sterling .also two beaver hats one for myself and one for my wife.
+A contemporary true copy of the purchase agreement suggests that it may have been Thomas Macy’s occupation as a merchant and clothier that prompted Mayhew senior to include in the purchase price of thirty pounds sterling.

-Although the purchase of Nantucket from the Mayhews was primarily a business venture, the first settlers. especially Thomas Macy, who had had a doctrinal run-in with the town fathers in Salisbury. wished to extricate themselves from the increasingly repressive conditions being imposed by the Puritans of the Massachusetts Bay Colony.
-Thus, in the late fall of 1659, the Macy family, with several neighbors and friends, twelve people in all, sailed in a small boat bound for Nantucket, rounding the hook of Cape Cod where even today sailors keep a weather eye for shifting winds and rough waters, at last coming ashore at the west end of the island.
-Fortunately for the settlers, the Wampanoags were friendly and had it not been for their hospitable succor during the long cold winter at Madaket the newcomers might have starved or frozen to death.
+Although the purchase of Nantucket from the Mayhews was primarily a business venture, they quickly became the first settlers.
+Thomas Macy, who had had a doctrinal run-in with the town fathers in Salisbury, wished to extricate himself from the increasingly repressive conditions being imposed by the Puritans of the Massachusetts Bay Colony.
+Thus, in the late fall of 1659, the Macy family, with several neighbors and friends, twelve people in all, sailed in a small boat bound for Nantucket, rounding the hook of Cape Cod, at last coming ashore at the west end of the island.
+Fortunately for the settlers, the Wampanoags were friendly and had it not been for their hospitable succor during the long cold winter in Madaket, the newcomers might have starved or frozen to death.
 It would be a long time before those hardy souls would be followed in sufficient numbers to form a community.
 By 1700, only about 300 white people and 800 Indians were living peacefully with one another, though the native population had been decimated by diseases introduced by the Europeans.

 Back on the island, the economy was centered on the whale fishery, with ropewalks, cooperages, blacksmith and boatbuilding shops, ship chandleries, sail lofts, and warehouses.
 Supporting businesses such as seamen’s boarding houses, grog shops, clothing shops, purveyors of groceries and dry goods sprang up.
 When the whaleships came back to port, their precious cargo was sold at great profit to mainland refineries for use in domestic lamps and street lights and for myriad industrial uses.
 Candles made from the solid spermaceti wax derived from the head matter were the finest household illuminants yet known and were produced in enormous quantities on the island, accounting for some of the impressive fortunes amassed in the industry.
-The town was a bustling, vital, commercial center, the sleek vessels of the China trade bringing home porcelains and silks and exotic artifacts, items that found a ready market among the islands prosperous families.
+The town was a bustling, vital, commercial center, with the sleek vessels of the China trade bringing home porcelains, silks, and exotic artifacts.
 For almost a century and a half, from the early 1700s to the late 1830s, Nantucket was the whaling capital of the world.
 As Melville wrote in Moby-Dick: “Thus have these . . .
 Nantucketers overrun and conquered the watery world like so many Alexanders.”

 The demise of whaling coincided almost exactly with the dwindling influence of the Society of Friends.
 Torn apart by decades of factionalism, the Quakers faded out of the picture, leaving as a heritage the pristine little town – and, of course, two centuries of dynamic history.

-The summer visitor would be the catalyst for Nantucket’s recovery.
-As early as 1828, island entrepreneurs were touting .the necessary, invigorating, and delightful indulgence of Sea Bathing.
-By 1845 several large hostelries had been established, and that summer the editor of the Nantucket Inquirer wrote “We see by the papers that Nantucket is becoming quite a fashionable place . . . and that a larger number than usua.l have resorted to the island the present season, in quest of health or pleasure. . . .
+Nantucket Redux The summer visitor would be the catalyst for Nantucket’s recovery.
+As early as 1828, island entrepreneurs were touting the necessary, invigorating, and delightful indulgence of Sea Bathing.
+By 1845 several large hostelries had been established, and that summer the editor of the Nantucket Inquirer wrote “We see by the papers that Nantucket is becoming quite a fashionable place . . . and that a larger number than usual have resorted to the island in the present season, in quest of health or pleasure. . . .
 If suitable accommodations were provided, both in town and at Siasconset, [the island] would take a prominent station among the watering places, which collect their crowds during the summer months.”